-What to Include in the Reference Letter
+What to Include in a Reference Letter

-Finally, don’t forget to give your contact information so that the prospective employer can follow up with you if the student is being considered for the job.
+Finally, don’t forget to give your contact information so the prospective employer can follow up with you if the student is being considered for the job.

 Sample Reference Letter for a College Student